kyclark/bioinformatics_primer/book.md

 \newpage

-# Chapter 57: Find Common Words with Mismatches
+# Chapter 58: Find Sequences With Point Mutations (SNPs)

 Write a Python program called `commoner.py` that takes exactly two positional arguments which should be text files that you will read and find words that are found to be in common.
 The program should also accept a `-m|--min_len` option (integer) which is the minimum length for a word to be included (so that we can avoid common short words like articles and "I", etc.) as well as a `-n|--hamming_distance` (integer) value that is the maximum allowed Hamming (edit) distance to consider two words to be the same.
 There should also be two options for debugging, one `-d|--debug` that turns on logging into a `-l|--logfile` option that defaults to `.log`.
 Lastly, the program should have a `-t|--table` option that indicates the output should be formatted into an ASCII table using the `tabulate` module (https://pypi.org/project/tabulate/); the default output (that is, without `-t`) should be tab-delimited text.